ln-one/InkHouse/README.md

 - **Search & Pagination**: Optimized search using EF Core `AsNoTracking`, `Skip/Take`, and a "Load More" UI for smooth paging
 - **Performance Optimizations**: Connection pooling, lazy loading, and optimized queries for noticeably faster response times, even with large datasets
 - **Seat Reservation System**: Complete seat management and reservation functionality
-- **User Profile**: Personal statistics for borrowing history and seat reservations
+- **User Profile Statistics**: Personal statistics for borrowing history and seat reservations with completion rates and usage tracking
+- **Quick Fix Guide**: Automated password testing and troubleshooting for database connection issues

 #### 🔄 Ready for Enhancement
 - **Book Management**: Basic functionality implemented, can be enhanced with batch operations